igorski/bitmappery/README.md

 # TODO / Roadmap

 * Drawing masks/brushes on a rotated layer that is panned or mirrored is broken
-* Cloning contents onto a rotated layer is broken
 * Moving of flipped / rotated content leads to occasional non-renders (isInsideViewport doesn't take rotated rectangles into account)
 * Lasso tool on touch screen is broken
 * Repeated presses on a clone stamp with source coords does not behave logically